Skip to content

 }

-When no scopes are provided, AuthGuard checks AuthContext.isAuthenticated().
+When no permissions are provided, AuthGuard checks AuthContext.isAuthenticated().
 If the user is not authenticated, it throws a UserNotAuthenticatedError (HTTP 401).

 @Controller('/api/admin/users')